 Members of the Tcare Team are Tim Harms, Valerie Ritland, Lisa Staiger, Marilyn Labrensz, Elizabeth Kirchoff, Sheila Marquardt and Lynn Mahlum.
 The appeal form should be turned in to Lynn Mahlum.

-Student Appeal FormSARTE Provisional Form
+Student Appeal FormSARTE Provisional Directions

 At Retention Point I, teacher candidates must meet the required minimum GPA for their major, must earn a C- or better in all courses required for the major, and must have only resolved Dispositions Concerns.
 GPA and Dispositions Concerns can be found in Diary.
 Grades can be found on the DARS.